Preparing for your LLM (Master of Laws) degree: Our 10 Step Plan

 If you are still a law student

 If you still have a few months left of your last term, do not assume that it is harmless to neglect your courses and party the rest of your time away.
 Make sure you graduate with the best grades possible.
 It is not unlikely that prospective employers in the future will examine your first law degree results with as much care as your LLM performance.

-If you have not performed very well in your first law degree programme, this would be a good time to analyse why.
+If you have not performed very well in your first law degree program, this would be a good time to analyse why.
 Having done so, you can then address whatever problems emerge.
 So if your writing of research papers was sub-par, consult the best legal writing instructors available to you as well as former or current professors for hands-on help.
 Seek their advice regarding appropriate readings and exercises.
 If you are pursuing an LLM in order to change fields (or legal systems), try getting a jump on your upcoming studies by doing appropriate preliminary readings.
 Contact your new school, as well as appropriate professors at your prior law school, for suggestions.

 Immigration and visas

 If you are going to study in a foreign country, you may need to get a student visa.
 Your school should send you the necessary forms and contact details to begin the application process.
 You may need to provide an enormous amount of detail about your personal history, financial capabilities and so on.
 In this time of international tension, the immigration authorities can take a long time to sort through this information, so by all means start the process as soon as possible as this shouldn't put you off studying abroad.
 Don’t try to enter the country on a tourist visa in the expectation that you will be able to change your status during your stay.
 This is difficult to accomplish.
 Once you arrive at your new location, make sure you follow the local requirements for registration with the police and so on.